What aircraft is operating on my British Airways flight to..?

 BA has 18 787-9 aircraft at Heathrow.
 These aircraft all operate in a four class configuration, with an 8 seat First Class cabin.

-Boeing 787-9 routes include Atlanta, Bahrain, Boston, Chicago O’Hare, Denver, Houston, Kuwait, Mexico City, San Francisco, Santiago, Singapore, Sydney, Tel Aviv and Washington Dulles.
+Boeing 787-9 routes include Atlanta, Bahrain, Boston, Chicago O’Hare, Denver, Houston, Mexico City, San Francisco, Santiago, Singapore, Sydney and Washington Dulles.

 Boeing 787-10

-BA has started to take delivery of 12 Boeing 787-10 aircraft, with two aircraft at Heathrow.
+BA has started to take delivery of no less than 50 Boeing 787-10 aircraft, with 12 aircraft at Heathrow.

 © Copyright London Air Travel 2021.